dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 #### **Virtual Machines**:

-- 2 *Windows Server 2019 Datacenter* Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.
+- 1 *Windows Server 2019 Datacenter* and 1 *Windows 11* Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.

   These virtual machines are tailored and configured to the sandbox's specifications.
 Files, applications, packages, and OS configurations are all pre-configured.
 It is recommended that you use the same virtual machine throughout the lab for the best experience.